Join Our Newsletter

 /0:04

-The battery life on this thing will get you through most of the day on a single charge, pushing between 4 - 7 hours, depending no what you are emulating on here.
+The battery life on the TRIMUI Brick Hammer will get you through most of the day on a single charge, pushing between 4 - 7 hours, depending on what you are emulating on here.

-If its GAME BOY and GAME BOY Advance yo'll get around 5 hours, which is reasonable considering it's powering a bright display like this.
+If its GAME BOY and GAME BOY Advance you'll get around 5 hours, which is reasonable considering it's powering a bright display like this.

 🔥